IBM/qiskit-qx-info/README.md

-# IBM Q Experience backend information.
+# IBM Q backend information.

 ## Organization

-The *ibmqx-backend-information* repo contains information useful to IBM Q experience users
+The *ibmqx-backend-information* repo contains information useful to IBM Q users

 ### Backends
-The *backends* directory contains information about the IBM Q experience backends.
+The *backends* directory contains information about the IBM Q backends.
 At the moment there are documents for available hardware backends.
 Soon, we will update this to include specifications on various simulation backends.
 We anticipate the simulation backends to be community-driven as well, and we welcome the inclusion of new ones that can plug into our interface.

 ## Citation format

-For research papers, we encourage authors to acknowledge the IBM Q experience with
+For research papers, we encourage authors to acknowledge the IBM Q with

-  >We acknowledge use of the IBM Q experience for this work.
-The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Q experience team.
+  >We acknowledge use of the IBM Q for this work.
+The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Q team.

 Devices should be cited using the following format (here using ibmqx2 as the example):

-* 5-qubit backend: IBM QX team, "ibmqx2 backend specification V1.1.0," (2018).
-Retrieved from https://ibm.biz/qiskit-ibmqx2
+* 5-qubit backend: IBM Q team, "IBM Q 5 Yorktown backend specification V1.1.0," (2018).
+Retrieved from https://ibm.biz/qiskit-yortkown

-Please specify the backend name (here ibmqx2) and the version used for taking the data.
+Please specify the backend name (here IBM Q 5 Yorktown) and the version used for taking the data.

 ## Other QISKit projects